softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Data Model Classes

-The different components in your architecture will operate on three basic models that your application must implement.
+The different components in your architecture will operate on three data model objects that your application must implement.
 This includes the following.

 | Object   | Description                                                                                                                                 |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------- |